Comment on "Instability of the ferromagnetic quantum critical point and symmetry of the ferromagnetic ground state in two-dimensional and three-dimensional electron gases with arbitrary spin-orbit splitting"

 The above considerations illustrate points (1) and (2) from the introduction, i.e., the existence of a soft mode in the particle-particle channel and its irrelevance or the ferromagnetic quantum phase transition in $d=3$.
 In $d=2$ power counting shows that the leading nonanalyticity is $h/\ln h$, but determining the prefactor would require a more sophisticated analysis.
 We finally turn to point (3) in the introduction, namely, the sign of the nonanalyticity.
-A basic physical argument for the sign was given in Ref.~\onlinecite{Brando_et_al_2016a}: The nonanalyticity is the result of fermionic fluctuations that weaken the tendency of the system to order ferromagnetically.
+A basic physical argument for the sign has been given many times; see, e.g., Refs.~\onlinecite{Belitz_Kirkpatrick_Vojta_1999} and \onlinecite{Brando_et_al_2016a}, and we repeat it here: The nonanalyticity is the result of the fermionic quantum fluctuations that lead to the soft modes discussed above and weaken the tendency of the system to order ferromagnetically.
 Therefore, the leading fluctuation contribution to the magnetic susceptibility at zero field, wave number, and temperature is necessarily negative.
-A nonzero magnetic field (or an external wave number, or temperature) weakens the fluctuations and therefore the leading field dependence of the fluctuation contribution is positive.
-This is consistent with all reported calculations, and also with the result given above: the leading fluctuation contribution in the particle-particle channel is the analytic $h^2$ term, which is positive.
+A nonzero magnetic field (or an external wave number, or temperature) weakens the fluctuations by giving the soft modes a mass and therefore the leading field dependence of the fluctuation contribution is positive.This is consistent with all reported calculations, and also with the result given above: the leading fluctuation contribution in the particle-particle channel is the analytic $h^2$ term, which is positive.
 The leading nonanalyticity is a correction to this term, and therefore negative.
 For $d<3$ the situation is different: Here the nonanalyticity is the leading fluctuation contribution, which is proportional to $h^{d-1}/\ln(1/h)$, and therefore must have a positive prefactor.

+We emphasize that perturbation theory by itself can never establish the sign of the effect, and there have been occasional speculations in the literature to the effect that higher-order terms in perturbative calculations could flip the sign of the nonanalyticity and lead to a quantum critical point even in the absence of spin-orbit effects.
+However, these are inconsistent with the very basic and general physical argument given above and there is no evidence, either calculational or observational, that they are correct.

 In summary, the authors of Ref.~\onlinecite{Miserev_Loss_Klinovaja_2022} are correct in pointing out that there is a soft mode in the particle-particle channel that is not cut off by a spin-orbit interaction.
 However, contrary to their claim the effects of this soft mode in $3-d$ systems are too weak to pre-empt the quantum critical point discussed in Ref.~\onlinecite{Kirkpatrick_Belitz_2020}.
 This is due to the Cooper screening of the interaction amplitude that was neglected in Ref.~\onlinecite{Miserev_Loss_Klinovaja_2022}.
 In $2-d$ systems, on the other hand, this soft mode should result in interesting effects that warrant further investigation.